It hurts so badly to lose someone we love. But you can help work through the pain and the grief by memorializing your beloved.

 This could be something big and expensive but doesn’t have to be.

 The point is that it’s the go-to memorial.
 Often, the grave and headstone serve this purpose.
-If the grave site is important to you, here are some ideas on how to decorate the grave.
+If the grave site is important to you, here are some ideas on how to decorate the grave, and here are some timeless headstone inscriptions.

 Most people like to have a “gathering place” to visit their loved ones.
 This is a location where they can go to pay their respects.
 But when people are cremated (and especially scattered), the cemetery isn’t the primary option.